Shaked/php.tools/README.md

 ```

 # Code Formatter's restrictions
-- It doesn't parse properly ancient constructs like IF: ELSE: ENDIF; / SWITCH ...
-ENDSWITCH; and so on.
+- It doesn't parse, *yet*, colon blocks like IF: ELSE: ENDIF; / SWITCH ...
+ENDSWITCH;
 - It has a hard time looking ahead for tokens which disrupts the flow of the staments like:
 ```
 	if // comment